kailash-manasarovar/statement/docs/timeline/2024/march/13-end.md

 - Are Spain’s online networks run entirely by porn-sick men supported by Chinese telecommunication shop specialists?
 - Is the end goal like trans ideology elsewhere; weaken a country's populace with sexual perversion?

-#### Contacting my friend
+#### Contacting my friend Inma

-- I contact an old friend who lives nearby, Inma.
+- I contact an old friend who lives in Madrid, Inma.
+- We've known each other for many years.
+- We attended a trauma healing workshop together in 2005 in Barcelona run by an ex-manager of the Grateful Dead, Sat Santokh, and we mostly stayed in touch, although I had no contact while I was suicidally depressed over the years 2015-2022.
 - I tell her everything I know, in the way I understand it at that time.
+- I tell her that I'm experiencing the same hostile cyber-stalking flying-monkey attacks that she told me her sister was experiencing when we met for dinner in December 2022.
+- I tell her about what teachers and staff at the conservatory have done also.
-- She is the same lady I met at [Christmas 2022](../../2022/december.md#madrid) and at [Christmas 2023](../../2023/december.md#madrid).
+- She is the same friend I met at [Christmas 2022](../../2022/december.md#madrid) and at [Christmas 2023](../../2023/december.md#madrid), so she knows something about what's going on already.
 - I'm coughing constantly; I can hardly speak.
-- Things that I say to my friend whenever we meet are repeated on fake account profiles later on.
+- Things we chat about whenever we meet are repeated on fake X account profiles later on in the day.
-- This happens every time I go to Madrid to see my friend.
+- This happens every time I visit my friend in Madrid.
-- I tell her that I'm experiencing the hostile cyber-stalking flying-monkey attacks that she told me her sister was experiencing too, and I tell her what teachers and staff at the conservatory have done also.
-- She suggests we go to the police the following morning.
+- She suggests we go to the gender-violence police department the following morning.

 #### Writing to my parents